Specifying the Function Signature

 built-in type, where T

-is the element type.T
+is the element type.When the list element type

 is a Pydantic BaseModel